I’m a Recruiter.

 Many candidates have genuine, legitimate complaints and recruiters should do better.
 As I train and coach newcomers to our industry, I always stress that the candidate experience is just as important (and profitable) as the one the recruiter has with his or her client company.
 I tell new Recruiters and remind experienced ones that every candidate who contacts you should always get a response back.
 Communication is key.
 Not responding because you can’t immediately help someone will bite you when they are the “right candidate” for one of your newer searches and then they don’t respond back to YOU.

 The candidate who you’ve had ten calls with, but never found the right position is the same person that will refer candidates to you.
 They’ll call you when they are looking again or even when they are in the hiring seat and now are in need your services!
 Why?
 Because of communication – verbal, text, email – don’t shy away from it.
+Be genuine, be real, be honest.
 Relationships in this business are built on good communication.

 Lastly, I believe a recruiter should never give a candidate false hope.
 If you don’t have an immediate opening/search that fits the individual’s skill set, you should let that person know.
 Be honest in how you can or cannot help them.
 Remember, as a recruiter your reputation is yours to establish and maintain!

 5 Things Recruiters Should Do to Improve the Candidate/Recruiter Experience

 - Be honest about your ability to assist.

 - Provide good feedback to a candidate about his/her resume, how to improve his/her interviewing skills and why s/he wasn’t selected.

 - Respond to a candidate’s phone calls, texts or emails.
 Don’t ignore!

 - Suggest other avenues to support the candidate’s search if you can’t help him/her.
 Educate your candidate on job boards, networking groups and events.